MrCroxx/blog/content/posts/foyer-a-hybrid-cache-in-rust-past-present-and-future/index.md

 This gives ***RisingWave*** the opportunity to optimize the performance and cost overhead caused by S3 access by fetching more data at once through operations such as prefetching and refilling.

-### 3.3 Foyer.and RisingWave - Comparison w/wo Foyer
+### 3.3 Foyer and RisingWave - Comparison w/wo Foyer

 > The benchmark result is taken from [RisingWave - Introducing Elastic Disk Cache in RisingWave](https://risingwave.com/blog/risingwave-elastic-disk-cache/).
 Thanks to *Heng* for helping write the article.